MrBallen: Military service

 After graduating from the UMass Amherst, Allen visited a recruiting office in Quincy, Massachusetts and enlisted in the United States Navy, intending to become a Navy SEAL.
 Allen joined SEAL Team Two in Virginia Beach in 2012.
 During his service, he was deployed to Afghanistan and later South America.
 In 2014, his team was attacked in Afghanistan and a grenade hit Allen, with shrapnel impacting his hips and legs.
 He was medically retired from the Navy in 2017.

 YouTube and TikTok

 Allen launched his YouTube channel in 2020 and began filming true crime and mysteries.
 He attracts an audience of over ten million subscribers on the platform.
 The YouTube channel averages 40 million monthly views.
 He was noted for his storytelling style that builds suspense throughout his videos.

 Allen started experimenting with TikTok the same year he started his YouTube channel in 2020.
 His first viral video was about the Dyatlov Group.
 The video gained five million views the same day it was posted, prompting him to make additional TikToks about other unsolved mysteries.

 In October 2022, Allen was nominated for four YouTube Streamy Awards, in the Creator of the Year, Breakout Creator, and Podcast Categories.
 He received the most nominations for a first-time nominee.
-Additionally, Allen and his nonprofit organization, MrBallen Foundation, was nominated for the Creator for Social Good Award.
+Additionally, Allen and his nonprofit organization, MrBallen Foundation, were nominated for the Creator for Social Good Award.